pforret/jekyll.forret.com/_posts/2008/2008-10-31-five-tips-for-taking-tango-pictures-in-dark-environments.md

 [<img  class="alignright" style="float: right;" src="http://farm4.static.flickr.com/3026/2563010307_7b6c2ef894_m.jpg" alt="f/1.4 - 30mm - ISO 200" width="160" height="240" />](http://www.flickr.com/photos/pforret/2563010307/ "Hands by PeterForret, on Flickr")
 You need a lens that will let in a lot of light, that allows you to use [maximum aperture](http://www.dpreview.com/learn/?/Glossary/Exposure/Aperture_01.htm).
-Your standard kit lens that goes from f/5 to f/3.5 probably won&#8217;t do.
+Your standard kit lens that goes from f/5 to f/3.5 probably won't do.
 You will need a better lens and it will probably cost some money.

 I started with a Canon fixed 50mm f/1.8.
 Contrary to what I said before, this is a cheap lens (about €100).
-It&#8217;s a great portrait lens, but it is hard to get a tango couple from head to toe in a picture, you&#8217;d have to step back too far (50mm on a dSLR is slighty &#8216;tele&#8217;).
-It&#8217;s great for abrazo (embrace) pictures of the upper bodies.
+It's a great portrait lens, but it is hard to get a tango couple from head to toe in a picture, you'd have to step back too far (50mm on a dSLR is slighty &#8216;tele').
+It's great for abrazo (embrace) pictures of the upper bodies.

-For the last Brussels Tango festival, I bought a [Sigma fixed 30mm f/1.4](http://blog.forret.com/2008/02/new-lens-for-my-canon/).
-It&#8217;s pricier, heavier but it fits the purpose better.
-The f/1.4 lets in more light (it&#8217;s a 1/3 stop &#8216;faster&#8217; than a f/1.8) and the 30mm lens (which, on a digital SLR that does not have a full-size sensor, is equivalent to a 45mm lens) allows me to fit people full-length into the frame.
+For the last Brussels Tango festival, I bought a [Sigma fixed 30mm f/1.4](/2008/02/new-lens-for-my-canon/).
+It's pricier, heavier but it fits the purpose better.
+The f/1.4 lets in more light (it's a 1/3 stop &#8216;faster' than a f/1.8) and the 30mm lens (which, on a digital SLR that does not have a full-size sensor, is equivalent to a 45mm lens) allows me to fit people full-length into the frame.

 The drawback: with wide aperture, the depth-of-field becomes very narrow.
 This means: you focus on something e.g. 1.55m away, and every thing closer than 1.40m or further than 1.70m is already blurry.
-While this is also a feature (it&#8217;s a great effect for portraits up close), this means that if your autofocus is just slightly off, everything will be blurry.
+While this is also a feature (it's a great effect for portraits up close), this means that if your autofocus is just slightly off, everything will be blurry.
 The error margin is very narrow.

 **#3: choose Av or Tv mode**
 [<img  class="alignright" style="float: right;" src="http://farm2.static.flickr.com/1375/1464391139_94daaaa0dd_m.jpg" alt="f/1.8 - 50mm - ISO 800" width="160" height="240" />](http://www.flickr.com/photos/pforret/1464391139/ "Theresa by PeterForret, on Flickr")
-Obviously you&#8217;re not going to let the camera make all the decision by putting it in full auto mode.
+Obviously you're not going to let the camera make all the decision by putting it in full auto mode.
 You should go for either aperture priority &#8220;Av&#8221; or shutter priority &#8220;Tv&#8221; mode.
 The first one allows you to always use maximum aperture and get the best shutter speed that you can.
 The second one would make sure that you use reasonable shutter times for moving subjects (like 1/20 or 1/40 sec).

 I prefer **using &#8220;Av&#8221; and fixing the aperture on f/1.4**.
 I take risks with that, because sometimes I end up with pictures with shutter times of 1/10 or 1/5 sec, but with some luck and good timing, they come out OK.
-It&#8217;s just my default &#8220;gimme all you got&#8221; setting.
-I don&#8217;t use &#8220;M&#8221; Manual Mode because I don&#8217;t have the time before each picture to decide how much aperture/shutter I want.
+It's just my default &#8220;gimme all you got&#8221; setting.
+I don't use &#8220;M&#8221; Manual Mode because I don't have the time before each picture to decide how much aperture/shutter I want.

 **#4: use auto-focus on 1 (central) point**
 [<img  class="alignright" style="float: right;" src="http://farm4.static.flickr.com/3288/2914743232_325f812dc6_m.jpg" alt="f/1.4 - 30mm - ISO 800 (-1 EV)" width="160" height="240" />](http://www.flickr.com/photos/pforret/2914743232/ "Milonga Nosotros @ Bouche à Oreille by PeterForret, on Flickr")